diamondburned/typereplay/README.md

 ### Linux

 - Robotgo dependencies
-	- Whatever Nix defines the build inputs for `st` is
+	- Whatever Nix defines the build inputs for `st` is (but not all, I'm just lazy)
 	- `with xlibs`
 		- `libXi`
 		- `libXtst`